An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

-These cases can be observed by a huge relative change in total lines covered and a large drop in coverage percentage.
-While the core project code can remain well-fuzzed, it will be difficult to detect actual harness degradation and other performance issues in the future, as the coverage report is (predominantly) influenced and distorted by the external code.
+These cases can be observed by a large relative change in total lines covered and a drop in coverage percentage.
+While the core project code can remain well-fuzzed, it will be difficult to detect harness degradation of the core project, as the coverage report is (predominantly) influenced and distorted by the external code.